DeWildeDaan/ResearchProject-MCTS5/README.md

 # ResearchProject-MCTS5

+In this repo you'll find:
+- All files used for the demo (Data, labels, config files).
+- All results I got.
+- The python script used to select the correct labels to upload to google colabs when MaskAL asks for them.

+---

 The demo and all code for using active learning with MaskAL can be found in google colabs: https://colab.research.google.com/drive/1reLQL3lLC-KrqVCQT9PAd6ouKhmDPDwN?usp=sharing